yafet-a/Jane-Street-FTTP-Trading-Bot/README.md

-# Jane Street FTTP Trading Game Bot - Second Place Finish
+# Jane Street FTTP Trading Game Bot - Second Place Finish 🏆

-## Overview
+## Overview 📚

-This Markdown document describes the Python trading bot that secured a second-place finish in the Jane Street Electronic Trading Challenge (FTTT).
+This Markdown document describes the Python trading bot that secured a second-place finish in the Jane Street Electronic Trading Challenge (FTTP).
 The bot participated in the challenge and successfully executed trading strategies against other competitors' bots on the provided exchange platform.

-## Bot Implementation
+## Bot Implementation 💻

 The bot's implementation is provided in a Python script called `bot.py`.
 Below are some key components and strategies employed by the bot:

-### Configuration
+### Configuration ⚙️

 Before running the bot, some initial configuration is required.
 The team name is set at the beginning of the script using the `team_name` variable.
 Additionally, the script can be run with different parameters to connect to the production exchange or one of the test exchanges.

-### Main Loop
+### Main Loop 🔄

 The main trading logic of the bot is executed within the `main` function.
 Here are the main steps performed by the bot: